Shawn Gilbert- Head Coach

 Joey Aragon- Head JV Coach

 Joey Aragon grew up in Southern California in the San Gabriel Valley playing baseball with aspirations of being in the major leagues.
 He attended Rosemead High School where he was a 3-sport athlete and captain of his baseball and football teams.
 Joey received numerous awards as a high school athlete and moved on to college baseball.
 After being on a championship team at Citrus College under the direction of legendary Hall of Fame coach Skip Claprood, and receiving additional awards and accolades, Joey was drafted in the 4th round by the LA Dodgers and offered a baseball scholarship at Chapman College.
 Joey accepted the scholarship where he was fortunate enough to play on a championship team that broke school records under the direction of Hall of Fame coach Paul Deese and coach Mike Weathers of Long Beach State.
 In 1984, Joey was drafted by the Minnesota Twins where he played pro ball for 5 years and continued to develop baseball and life skills.
 After his baseball career, in 1989, Joey started his own successful Litigation Support Document Management Business in Los Angeles and Century City.
 In 1995, he took a sabbatical to join the Twins again as a replacement player.
 Joey certainly was not done with athletics.
 Following in the footsteps of his famous uncle the “Golden Boy” Art Aragon, in 2001, Joey had a drastic career change when he became a professional boxer at 42 years old.
 This led to his re-emergence as a successful athlete and reignited his desire to work in baseball.
 Since that time, Joey has played on Senior men’s world series championship teams, coached championship teams for the RBI program (with John Young) and for Bishop Amat (with Andy Nieto).
-Joey is a recent MLB Scout school graduate, and is currently coaching with his former Twins roommate Shawn Gilbert at Servite High School.
+Joey is a recent MLB Scout school graduate, and is currently in his second season coaching with his former Twins roommate Shawn Gilbert at Servite High School.

 Jordan Mejia- JV Pitching Coach